-This article was provided by Travel Nurse Across America®
+Travel Nurse Across America® provided this article

 Tips to social success as a travel nurse

 So you are on your latest adventure as a travel nurse…you landed the ideal job in your dream city, packed up, and settled in.
 Now what?
-All of a sudden, you have some time on your hands and no one to share it with, nowhere to really go, and you’re feeling a little lonely.
+Suddenly, you have some time on your hands and no one to share it with, nowhere to go, and you’re feeling a little lonely.
 It’s perfectly normal to go through this type of adjustment stage as a travel nurse.
 And, with the stressful demands of your job, sometimes it’s better to keep a more moderate schedule.
 However, that doesn’t mean living like a hermit.
 Socializing is very important for everyone’s mental and emotional health.
 To keep nursing and life balanced, you should stay connected with people, feel needed and appreciated outside of work, and look for opportunities to meet new people that can add richness to your life.

-Here are a few ways you can meet and win new friends while on a travel nurse assignment.
+Here are a few ways to meet and win new friends while on a travel nurse assignment.
 They may not all be right for your particular personality, but keep an open mind and be sure to give some a fair try.
 Here’s hoping you are on the road to popularity very soon.

 One of the fastest ways to meet new people is through your existing friends.
 Ask if they know people in your new location.
 This can be an excellent source of new friendships because your current acquaintances know your personality and might be able to match you with those who share common interests.